 6. Is your perfect ad mobile ready?

 Stop, everything.
 Seriously, if you’re not contemplating scaling out your perfect Christmas banner ad to mobile formats then you should be.
-The latest IAB Europe report into display advertising shows that nearly all growth in online ad spend was on mobile.
-Mobile display grew by 45.9% while desktop display shrank by 1.4%!
 The fact is if you fail to design an ad that performs as well on mobile as on desktop then you’re missing out on conversions.
 For Guido Fambach, SVP EMEA of comScore, this means digital markets must do the obvious thing.
 Advertisers “must engage with their customers in the most frequently used formats and platforms”.
 And that ladies and gentlemen means designing remarkable mobile Christmas banner ads!

 Remember, when scaling out your Christmas banner ads to mobile formats, browsing on desktop is different to how you do it on your phone.
 You need to try and take advantage.
 As opposed to moving a mouse cursor and clicking, you tap, scroll and swipe.
 Think about this when you’re adapting your banner.
 It’ll help you design an ad which your audience can naturally interact with.
 Better yet, why not start by designing your banner in a mobile format and then scaling out your design?